Coppernic/coppernic.github.io/docs/sdk/barcode/library.md

 Service is automatically configuring reader timeout to infinite.
-As soon as the barcode service starts (when you disconnect from connector) timeout settings will change.
+As soon as the barcode service starts (when you disconnect from connector) the timeout settings will change.
 If you need to handle a specific timeout, then you need to configure it each time you get the connector instance.